-Congress Allowed the Land and Water Conservation Fund (LWCF) to Expire!
+The Land and Water Conservation Fund has been Reauthorized!

 As Nevada moves to diversify our economy and attract more employers to our state, we need to protect programs that grow and maintain our outdoor recreation industry.

 Without the Land and Water Conservation Fund, our state will lose key funding for parks and recreational areas all Nevadans know and love.
 This program isn't funded through taxpayer dollars, but through offshore drilling fees, and for every $1 invested in LWCF, local economies see an estimated $4 return.

 We are grateful for reauthorization, and look forward to Congress taking action to fund the LWCF.
 Everyday that the LWCF goes unfunded, $2.4 million is lost for conservation, parks, and trails.

 Hailed as “America’s most important conservation and recreation program,” the Land and Conservation Act was established in 1965 to provide funding for the conservation of special public lands for the benefit of all Americans.
 LWCF funds projects in national parks, wildlife refuges and habitat, historic sites, forests, neighborhood parks and recreational centers -- ensuring Nevadans can continue hunting, fishing, hiking, and camping in the outdoors.